KatapultDevelopment/katapult-pro-extended/README.md

 - The main wrapper for your webpage.
 Place content and other Katapult elements inside.
 - Includes a v2 authentication call and a v2 nine-dot call.
   - It's recommended to make any v2 calls over 5 seconds after the user has logged in or the page has loaded.
+- If a user chooses to save their API key for 30 days, it will be stored in `localStorage` under the name `'apiKey'`.
+Access the API key here with `JSON.parse(localStorage.getItem('apiKey'))` to avoid hardcoding it in your program.
 - Attributes:
   - `supportNum`, `supportEmail`, `companyName`, `logoLink`
 - Slots: